Morning Glory (2010 film): Plot

-Aspiring news producer Becky Fuller has dreamed since childhood of working for the Today show, but her dedication to her career puts off potential suitors.
-Laid off from her job at Good Morning New Jersey, her mother advises her to give up her dream before it becomes an embarrassment.
-Becky perseveres, and receives a call from IBS News, which is seeking a producer for its struggling national morning show, DayBreak.
+Aspiring news producer Becky Fuller is laid off from her job at Good Morning, New Jersey.
+Her mother advises she pursue another career, but Becky perseveres; IBS News, seeking a producer for its struggling national morning show, DayBreak, calls Becky for an interview.

-After a discouraging job interview with executive Jerry Barnes, who dismisses both her and DayBreak as also-rans, Becky is brushed off in the elevator by one of her heroes, veteran television journalist Mike Pomeroy.
-Seemingly against his better judgement, Jerry hires Becky as DayBreak's executive producer, and she moves to New York City.
+After a discouraging job interview with executive Jerry Barnes, who dismisses both her and DayBreak as also-rans, a fawning Becky is brushed off in the elevator by veteran television journalist, Mike Pomeroy.
+Jerry reluctantly hires Becky as DayBreak's executive producer, and she moves to New York City.

-On her first day, Becky realizes she has signed on to a show in turmoil, lacking in direction and money.
+On her first day, Becky realizes the show is in turmoil, lacking in direction and money.
 After meeting acerbic, long-suffering co-host Colleen Peck, Becky fires the lecherous co-host Paul McVee, to her co-workers' delight.
-She chooses an unwilling Mike as Colleen's new co-host; under contract to IBS, he has escaped being utilized while still getting paid.
-Becky finds a clause in his contract requiring him to accept an official job offer or lose his salary, forcing him to comply.
+She then forces an unwilling Mike Pomeroy to be Colleen's new co-host; under contract to IBS, he has been under-utilized while still getting paid.
+Becky discovered a contract clause requiring him to accept an official job offer or lose his salary.

 Becky meets Adam Bennett, a fellow IBS producer who worked with the difficult Mike.
-They begin dating, and he is initially supportive of her dedication to her job.
+They begin dating, and he initially supports her dedication to her job.
 Contemptuous of morning television, Mike tries to sabotage his DayBreak debut by getting drunk.
 He refuses to banter, rejects segments he feels are beneath him, and antagonizes Colleen.